Chiflow.com

 by Gerald A. Sharp

 Chi Kung (qigung) is a healing art for strengthening or enhancing health that was very likely developed out of the ancient exercise of Daoyin.
 Daoyin is discussed on many ancient relics, and reference is made on bronzes of the Zhou Dynasty (1100-221 B.C.).
 Chi Kung literally translated means Breathing Exercise, and to this day the quality of breathing and method of practice is essential in Chi Kung.
-While the Chi Kung practice is ancient, there are also modern developments.
-The Wu style Taichichuan Chi Gung forms are one example of modern Chi Kung.
-Another example is the Soaring Crane system of Chi Kung.
-There are also modern health exercises that are related to Chi Kung, but slightly different such as Dr. Zhong's Lian Gong system of health exercises (Liangong Shi Ba Fa).
+While the practice of Chi Kung is ancient, such as the Five Phases of the Swimming Dragon Chi Kung, there are also modern developments.
+The Eight Methods and Five Phases of the Wu Style T'ai Chi Chi Kung forms are just one example of comprehensive, in-depth modern Chi Kung.
+Another example is the Soaring Crane system of Chi Kung, which has taken simplicity and self-activated meditation to a new level.
+There are also modern health exercise systems that are related to Chi Kung, but have been tested and used to support healing with patients of acute pain, such as Dr. Zhuang Yuan Ming's Liangong system of health exercises (Liangong Shi Ba Fa).

 For example, the practice of Zhangzhuang, or standing meditation, is in itself Chi Kung.
 Usually standing involves postures which encourage the practitioner to hold their arms up for a minimum of 20 deep breaths.
 Initially, this is painful to the shoulders, neck, or even to the feet.
 As the practitioner is able to stand for longer periods of time, they are also more able to redistribute their energy.
 More able to relax the stressed areas by concentrating on other joints that may otherwise be dormant.
 However, with a concentrated effort, small movements of the body's joints enable the energy to more freely move, and not be held onto at era in points.